GCISD Public Records Archive request P000488-100121

 Common Sense Media is a non-profit organization specifically designed to review books, movies, TV shows, games, and apps for age-appropriateness and educational content.
 It is the nation's largest membership organization dedicated to improving kids' media lives.

 GCISD administrators explain the process for choosing instructional materials.
 They are changing how they communicate about these materials to the public.
 Broader communication will now be sought that seeks parent and community feedback!

 The district will be reviewing all recommended reading for 6th-12th grade, this time utilizing parent and community feedback, and they will complete this process prior to the start of the Spring semester of 2022.
 Moving forward, they will also ensure that parents are now properly notified of students' book choice options.

-The district's vetting process results are in: "The Kite Runner" is now in 12th grade.
+"The Kite Runner" is now in 12th grade.